rm511130/SetUp-Steps-TKG-i-workshop/README.md

 # Set-Up Steps for Tanzu-Workshop-TKG-i

-The [TKG-i Workshop](https://github.com/rm511130/Tanzu-Workshop-TKG-i#vmware-tkg-i-workshop) needs quite a lot of set-up for it to work.
-These instructions should help you with all the necessary steps.
+- The [TKG-i Workshop](https://github.com/rm511130/Tanzu-Workshop-TKG-i#vmware-tkg-i-workshop) needs quite a lot of set-up for it to work well.
+These instructions are in constant evolution, but they will help you with all the key set-up steps.
+It's recommended that you start by looking through the [Labs](https://github.com/rm511130/Tanzu-Workshop-TKG-i#vmware-tkg-i-workshop) to get better acquainted with what is expected of the workshop attendees.

-## Step 0 - Clone the Workshop repo to customize it
+## Step 0 - Customize the TKG-i Workshop

+- You can `fork` my `https://github.com/rm511130/Tanzu-Workshop-TKG-i` repo to add, change or delete content.
-- correct the date/time in the agenda
+- Once you have your own forked version of the repo, you can start by correcting the date/time in the agenda so it matches your workshop date/time and duration.
-- add an easy tinyurl.com link at the top of the page and point it at your github URL.
+- It's usually advisable to add an easy to remember [tinyurl.com](https://tiny.url) link at the top of the page and have it point at your forked workshop github URL.
+For example, I would use [http://tiny.url/VMware01012020](https://tiny.url/VMware01012020)

 ## Step 0.5 - Create VMs using gcloud